Paragon has been long concerned that governments and industry are not doing enough to address the clear signs of anthropogenic climate change.

 To better imagine the soot output capable of being generated by Asia, further consider satellite images taken while China and the rest of the world were in the middle of the Great Recession.
 North America's soot generation is significant as well, as indicated in other satellite photos in Paragon's research.

-And as the world economy has slowly recovered since 2009, and to a large extent soot levels with it in those economic regions, so have world temperatures, as well as the extent of the summer Arctic sea-ice melting since then, as seen in the second link below.
+And as the world economy has slowly recovered since 2009, and to a large extent soot levels with it in those economic regions, so have world temperatures, as well as the extent of the summer Arctic sea-ice melting since then, as seen in this sea ice melting record graph:

 Extreme weather events, warming, and melting, along with increased toxic pollution, are the reality in many of the most highly polluted regions of the world (which includes the Arctic, as is explained in our research).
 And it’s causing climate and health havoc in those areas, as well as collateral effects on other areas “down wind” or “down climate” from the offending regions, unfortunately with many of those regions that are most affected being in the Arctic.